 Every state except North Dakota requires residents to register to vote.
 Twenty-eight states require voters to register before Election Day.
 This deadline can range from 11 days before Election Day in Nebraska to 30 days before Election Day in nine other states.

-Twenty-one states and Washington, DC offer same-day voter registration, which allows voters to register in-person at early voting locations or their polling place on Election Day.
+Twenty-two states and Washington, DC offer same-day voter registration, which allows voters to register in-person at early voting locations or their polling place on Election Day.
 In these cases, election officials will ask the voter to fill out an application and provide necessary identification.
 Voters will then fill out a provisional ballot, which will not be counted until a county official verifies the registration details.

 The process of registering to vote has changed within the last few decades, with most states now offering fully online registration systems.
 However, eight states do not offer fully-online registrations.
 These states require voters to submit the voter registration form either by mail or in person.